-The marks of punctuation are the same as in the old orthography, excepting the following changes and additions: the mark of interrogation is placed before the first word in a sentence that indicates a query, 7 at the end of a sequence indicates doubt, ! laughter, ! surprise.
-I sorrow; the inverted ' signifies the ene.
+The marks of punctuation are the same as in the old orthography, excepting the following changes and additions: the mark of interrogation is placed before the first word in a sentence that indicates a query, ? at the end of a sentence indicates doubt, ! laughter, ! surprise. ! sorrow; the inverted signifies the omission of a letter ene.